Brunni132/vdp16-samples/README.md

 # VDP-16 (aKa PatrickBoy)
 The VDP-16 is a fantasy arcade board to allow everyone to make web games which look like the 16-bit machines.
 It does so by providing a set of accurate tools and limitations from the time, like indexed color graphics, parallax layers and the mode 7.

 Although it reproduces an old school environment, it is not strictly limited to it; it aims to bring you the "feeling" of what it is to develop for a 16-bit console.
 Limitations are designed to help you take the best out of the engine, have fun optimizing and understanding every aspect of it with rewarding results.
-It will also teach you how to make an efficient game.
+It also aims to teach you how to code your games more efficiently.
 My reference for many technical choices was the Sega arcade board System 16.

 The idea came as I was trying to develop a space shooter for the web.
 I wanted to used paletted graphics to alternate colors and make fun effects, and I also wanted parallax, screen tearing and mode 7 for some effects.
 As awesome as frameworks such as Pixi are, they just don't provide this functionality and it is hard to do it on your own.
 So I did it, and later found out that it was more fun if you had actually limitations.
 Having 8 layers and 256 colors per sprite like initially seems nice, but like most people I work much better within a budget.
 For me that meant maximize and having to make creative choices based on what I had.
 Therefore the limitations were born, and refined a lot over time, always in a goal to reduce the budget for games: if you use this or that functionality you lose something else, so don't over-engineer things, just choose what is appropriate for your game design, or let the limitations guide you on what you can achieve.
 Think having only one background layer and a few dozen sprites is limiting?
 Look at this for example, it only uses one layer and much less sprites than the VDP-16 allows.